digideskio/gitmsp-new/wp-content/plugins/mailchimp-for-wp/readme.txt

 * Sign-up requests from bots will be ignored (honeypot, Akismet, default spam protection).
 * Includes a simple way to design forms, add as many fields as you like.
 * Uses the MailChimp API, blazingly fast and reliable.
-* Configuring is extremely easy because of the way this plugin is set-up, all you need is your MailChimp API key.
+* Configuring is extremely easy, all you need is your MailChimp API key.
-* The checkbox is compatible with BuddyPress and MultiSite registration forms
+* The checkbox is compatible with BuddyPress and MultiSite registration forms.
+* Compatible with Contact Form 7, use `[mc4wp_checkbox]` inside your CF7 forms.
+* Add the checkbox to ANY form you like and this plugin will take care of the rest.

 **More info:**